 God has a plan for rest for all of creation, whether it be 7 days, 7 years or 7 cycles of 7.

 So let’s get back to the Sabbath day.God has a plan for rest for all of creation, whether it be 7 days, 7 years or 7 cycles of 7 Click To Tweet

 What is the Sabbath? – A Day of Rest

-So on the 7th day, God rested and He gave the people a command to do so and keep the Sabbath holy.
+So on the 7th day, God ceased from His work and He gave the people a command to observe the Sabbath and keep the Sabbath holy.

 Exodus 20:8-11 says:

 So we can see that God gave us a command to rest and do no work on the Sabbath and to keep the Sabbath holy but what day IS the Sabbath?
 And does it matter?